 Klee was a teacher at the acclaimed Bauhaus School from 1921 to 1936, both in Weimar and Dessau.
 During this time, he grew closer to Kandinsky and Feininger.
 His art was being recognized and exhibited in the United States and France, as well as Germany.
 When the Nazis closed the Bauhaus in 1933, Klee moved back to Switzerland, where he passed away on June 29th, 1940.

-Paul Klee painted Lady Apart (original title in German: Dame Abseits) in 1940, as one of his last works before he passed.
+Paul Klee painted Lady Apart (original title in German: Dame Abseits) in 1940, as one of his last works.
 In only two colors and with bold precision.

 Disclaimer: Please note that the sizes are not exact to the centimetre and there is always a 3% variation margin in sizes and colours, due to the completely handmade process and natural materials.